0art-vandelay0/super-galactic-age-calc/README.md

 ## **Description**

-Enter the size of pizza you want along with any and all toppings you want to add.
-Click the "Submit Order" button and your order details will appear on the screen.
-If you want to change your order, click "Adjust Order" or click "Checkout" to checkout with your current total and pizza of choice.
+Enter your current age and click the "Beam Me Up!" button and your age on 4 other planets will appear below.
+You can enter a previous birthday to to calculate how many years have passed since that birthday on each planet as well as calculate a future birthday.

 ## **Setup/Installation Requirements** &#x1F4BB;